 Overall, the Exacme TUV Approved Combo Set was not a hit across the board.
 It does not provide the safety features of newer design models and was not consistent in arrival quality.
 The fact that so many purchasers received incomplete hardware and instruction material is a real safety concern.
 A trampoline that is assembled incorrectly or using incorrect hardware can be dangerous.
 Read more here >>

 When considering which trampoline to purchase, safety is the key factor to look at.
 Since the turn of this century, emergency room visits related to trampoline play have doubled worldwide.
 Even with the new safety features designed into most new models, people are getting hurt in record numbers.
 Most injuries are ankle sprains, knee strains, and arm yanks.
 More serious injuries include broken bones, concussion, and even death.
 Consequentially, parents, grandparents, and caregivers should carefully examine each model for safety before making a purchase.

-There may not be a truly safe trampoline, but the evidence shows that some trampolines are certainly safer than others.
+There may not be a truly safe trampoline for kids, but the evidence shows that some trampolines are certainly safer than others.
 The old fashioned spring loaded trampolines have not changed much in decades so those might not be the safest trampoline.
 The obvious winner for safety here is the Springfree for the numerous safety design features that are built in.